When the dossier is submitted, the Ctgb initiates the intake process for the application. This process is shown schematically below.

 Intake of Art.
 43 renewal applications

 The consequences of data gaps in the dossier of an Art.
 43 renewal application can be severe for existing authorisations in the Netherlands; in the case of a zonal application this can have consequences for the entire zone, and the applicant cannot submit a new Art.
 43 application.
 As an exception, the Ctgb can extend the deadlines for correcting incomplete applications.
 This extension is granted on a case-by-case after consultation with the project manager.
 However, this extension can be brief due to the short statutory timelines for Art.
 43 applications.
 To close as many data gaps as possible in the dossier beforehand, applicants for Art.
-43 renewals are strongly advised to use the possibilities for an RFM and PSM during the pre-application process.
+43 renewals are strongly advised to use the possibilities for a PSM during the pre-application process.
 See also the Ctgb web pages on renewals.